What we'll talk about

 If you gave your personal information to a scammer, here’s how to know if you could be a victim of identity theft.

 - Look for warning signs such as not getting your bills, being chased by debt collectors for debt that is not yours, being billed for medical services you did not use, etc.

 - Request for a copy of your credit report from the 3 credit bureaus and carefully check the entries.
-You can get a free copy of your credit report for free once a year at annualcreditreport.com.
+You can get a free copy of your credit report for free once a year at annualcreditreport.com or even more frequently using credit monitoring tools.
 If you see any charges or entries that are not yours or you did authorize, you can dispute these entries to be removed.

 - Always check your credit card statement every billing cycle for inaccuracies or unfamiliar charges.
 If your bank allows you to view your credit card transactions online you may want to check it more regularly in case of fraudulent transactions.
 The earlier these are reported to your bank the easier it is to prevent further transactions and to ensure you are not responsible for the charges.

 To see whether someone else is using your Social Security Number, Go to my Social Security page of the Social Security website to check your account for any inaccuracies.
 Through this webpage, you will be able to check whether you are a victim of employee-related identity fraud.

 What to do if you have been victimized by a scammer?